 Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor.

-The participant direction opportunities are available to persons in the following other living arrangements specify these Specify these fiving arrangements:
+The participant direction opportunities are available to persons in the following other living arrangements d.

-d.
 Election of Participant Direction.
 Election of participant direction is subject to the following policy (select one):